brendanhasz/probflow/README.rst

    :width: 90 %
    :align: center

 ProbFlow also provides more complex modules, such as those required for building Bayesian neural networks.
-Also, ProbFlow lets you mix and match ProbFlow objects with TensorFlow (or PyTorch!) objects and operations.
+Also, you can mix ProbFlow with TensorFlow (or PyTorch!) code.
 For example, a multi-layer Bayesian neural network can be built and fit using ProbFlow in only a few lines:

 .. code-block:: python